 Is Now The Time?

 When considering Elastic, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Elastic is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-On top of that, its customers are increasing their spending quite quickly, suggesting that they love the product, and its efficient customer acquisition is better than many similar companies.
+We think Elastic is a solid business.
+We would expect growth rates to moderate from here, but its revenue growth has been impressive, over the last two years.
+And on top of that, its customers are increasing their spending quite quickly, suggesting that they love the product.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.